prophets of godquranic stories

 Despite the clear warning, Satan, driven by envy and defiance, found a way to tempt Adam and Eve.

-• Quranic Account: “But Satan caused them to slip out of it and removed them from that [condition] in which they had been.
-And We said, ‘Descend, being enemies to one another.
+“But Satan caused them to slip out of it and removed them from that [condition] in which they had been.
+And we said, ‘Descend, being enemies to one another.
 And for you on the earth will be a place of settlement and enjoyment for a time.'”
 (Quran 2:36).
 Satan whispered to them, tempting them with promises of immortality and eternal dominion if they ate from the forbidden tree.
 They succumbed to this temptation, driven by a desire for something they were told not to have.

-• Significance: This moment illustrates the cunning nature of Satan and the susceptibility of humans to temptation.
+This moment illustrates the cunning nature of Satan and the susceptibility of humans to temptation.
 Crucially, in the Adam and Eve Islamic story, both Adam and Eve shared in the responsibility for the transgression, and neither is singled out as solely to blame.
 Their disobedience was a learning experience, paving the way for the concept of repentance and forgiveness.
 Unlike some other religious traditions, the “fall” in Islam is not viewed as an inheritance of “original sin” that burdens all descendants; rather, it is seen as a personal transgression that humanity can overcome through repentance.

 Story of the first prophet